pgoltstein/mouse-od-columns/README.md

 #### Data processing for part 2

 _Note: There is already processed data supplied in the repository, however, in case you like to rerun it, the code below will recreate the processed data_

+_Note 2: The code for processed data for 2c-e runs 100 randomizations for each control, which can take some time.
+This number can be set lower using the "--nrandomizations" argument, or "-n" for short (e.g. ```--nrandomizations 10``` or ```-n 10``` for using only 10 randomizations, but any other integer number will do as well)_

 Data processing for 2c-e:
 *	``` python process-layer2345-columns-across-mice.py ```